vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started/getting-started-via-code.md

 kubectl get pods -n vmware-system-vdo vmware-system-vdo    vdo-controller-manager-66758456d8-mnqgv      2/2     Running   0          99s
 ```

+**Note:** vdoctl deploys vdo with a default compatibility matrix.
+This uses the default matrix available at [compatibility.yaml](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/releases/).
+Once VDO is deployed, user can choose to update the compatiblity matrix using [vdoctl update command](../vdoctl/vdoctl_update_compatibility-matrix.md)

 #### Configure Drivers
 vdoctl configure drivers command is used to provide VDO with the necessary configuration enabling VDO to install/configure vSphere CPI and CSI drivers